zetashift/indigo-vite.g8/src/main/g8/README.md

 `npm install`

 Then run `sbt fastLinkJS` directly from shell or just `~fastLinkJS` from SBT shell instance.
-The next step is to start the server.
+The next step is to start the development server.
 To do this run `npm run dev` in your terminal.